The following is a list of frequently asked questions regarding Intramural Activities at the University of Washington Bothell.

 Q: How do I sign up for Intramural Activities?

-Participants looking to put a team together for Intramural Activities must attend either the in-person or online captain's meeting for that particular activity.
-Dates and time for the meetings may be found on the current quarter's schedule page.
+Participants looking to put a team together for Intramural Activities must register through the IMLeagues.com/UWB webpage and attend the captain’s meeting prior to the season starting.

 Q: How can I participate in Intramural Activities if I do not have a team?

 Intramural Activities has a Free Agent program that assists with finding a team to play on.
 Free Agents may register on IMLeagues and logging in with a UW or Cascadia email account.
-Free Agents are also encouraged to us the Recreation & Wellness Facebook page to advertise that they would like to join a team.
+Free Agents are also encouraged to contact intramural staff for assistance find a team.

 Q: What Intramural Activities are offered each quarter?